 Bellevue School District is working with our community to determine funding priorities and develop budgeting solutions this school year

-Making cuts to our budget is not work that we make lightly, and we are doing this work as a community.
+To ensure continued financial stability, the district will be aligning our enrollment and staffing, while also continue making sure our budget and spending is as efficient as possible.
+Knowing that making changes to our budget is not work we do lightly, we are doing this work as a community.
 Our district convened stakeholders that represent the diversity and uniqueness of our district to help us problem solve and create a plan that meets the needs of our students and staff, while making sure we remain fiscally stable.
-You can read more about the Superintendent Advisory Committee.

 - July: Final overview of the budget